nanjizal/cornerContour/readMore/turtle.md

 - left( degrees )
 - right( degrees )
 - forward( distance ) or fd( distance )
+- forwardCurveRight( distance, curveThruDistance, tangentHeightOfCurveThru ) like forward but with a curve
+- forwardCurveLeft( distance, curveThruDistance, tangetHeightOfCurveThrue ) like forward but with a curve
 - backward( distance ) or bk( distance )
 - circle( radius )
 - arc( radius, degrees )